oicr-gsi/seqware-browser/README.md

 seqware-browser
 ================
+### What is the SeqWare Browser
+The SeqWare browser is a reporting website that can be used to gather run and analysis details on projects by SeqWare.
+By gathering information from pinery, the seqware database, and the file provenance report, it updates dynamically for the most up-to-date information.

-Next gen seqware browser calls for foundational code that will parse data from data sources and update seqware data in a mongodb database, which can then be called by the frontend to populate the web pages with relevant data.
+Next gen seqware browser calls for foundational code that will parse data from data sources and update SeqWare data in a MongoDB database, which can then be called by the front end to populate the web pages with relevant data.

 Data is collected from these main data sources:
-- seqware postgres database
+- SeqWare PostGreSQL database
 - pinery webservice
 - file provenance report
 - json reports and directories (file sources)

-Mongo databases are organized by database > collections > documents in the collection
+### Set-up
+The back end uses a NodeJS framework and some install packages.
+First, install NodeJS and npm (node package manager).
+The packages that are installed locally into a node_modules directory are:
+- adm-zip
+- fs
+- mongodb
+- pg
+- read-multiple-files
+- underscore
+- yamljs

+The main functions to call data from the data sources are within the file 'fpr.js'.

-### Config.js
+#### Config.js
 This is the configuration file that fpr.js reads from to connect to databases: mongo and postgresql.
-Enter in hostnames and databases, then place this file in the node_modules directory
+Enter in hostnames and databases, and place this file in the node_modules directory

 ```
 var config = {};